Lazarus: Rending the Veil

 SUMMATION

 The Pauline-oriented text of John intends to create a more formal or codified religion, that much seems clear.
-John writes from the viewpoint of someone no longer a Jew.
-Already there is a ‘them’ and an ‘us’, as the times might dictate, especially as the Christian movement gains momentum throughout Turkey, Italy, and Greece.
+The heavy emphasis is on the person of Christ.
+John writes from the viewpoint of someone who is no longer a Jew.
+Already, there is a ‘them’ and an ‘us,’ as the times might dictate, especially as the Christian movement gains momentum throughout Turkey, Italy, and Greece.
 The Gospel of John gathers more around Jesus in his person, Jesus in his identity, and not just his teachings.

 Academic considerations aside, it is attendant upon all who follow Jesus to understand that he preached a full or complete unity for humankind, referred to in John 10.16, “And other sheep I have which are not of this fold; them also I must bring.”
-This is a reference to Jesus’s ministry spreading throughout the world.
-This infers that Jesus knew very well who he was.
-In John 12.32, “And I, if I am lifted up from the earth, will draw all people to myself,” confirms this spiritual identity.
+This scripture refers to Jesus’s ministry spreading throughout the world, which infers that Jesus knew very well who he was.
+John 12.32, “And I, if I am lifted from the earth, will draw all people to myself,” confirms this spiritual identity, his place relative to the Father, and states his function, also a part of identity.

 Although the above scriptures deal with the Jewish Messiah, and then later Messiah for the world (Lk.
-24.47, “…preached in His name to all nations”), the person of Jesus is always revealed within his teachings, nor can the teaching be segregated from his identity.* If Jesus is at one with the Father, then Jesus is at one within himself.
+24.47, “…preached in His name to all nations”), the person of Jesus is always revealed within his teachings.
+Nor can his teaching be segregated from his identity.* If Jesus is at one with the Father, then Jesus is at one within himself.
 John 17.21, “…that they all may be one, as You, Father, are in me, and I in You; that they also may be one in us, that the world may believe that you sent me.”

 *The Messiah could never self-proclaim, or he would be stoned to death.
 By the accolade of those witnessing his works, especially healing and prophecy, Messiah would be identified.
 Jesus alludes to his position often, Lk.
 11.31-32, “a greater than Solomon is here…greater than Jonah is here.”

-The above statement reflects lofty heights of consciousness, that which lies beyond the veil of our physical sight, perceived with spiritual eyes and understood with a spiritual mind.
+The above statement reflects lofty heights of consciousness, that which lies beyond the veil of our physical sight but is perceived with spiritual eyes and understood with a spiritual mind.
 Much of the Gospel of John deals with Jesus speaking about what lies beyond the veil.
-For us, as we read and then travel with Jesus in the Way, enlightened Jesus becomes revealed.
+As we read and then travel with Jesus in the Way, the enlightened Jesus becomes revealed.

 In John 12, verses 44 through 50, Jesus reveals much of his identity, beginning with, “he who sees me sees He who sent me,” a teaching of unification and oneness, or the full enlightenment into God.
-Later he speaks of himself as the way, that not only is the truth in him but that he is the truth in his person, and thus the life (Jn.
+Later, he speaks of himself as the way, that not only is the truth in him but that he is the truth in his person, and thus the life (Jn.
 14.6).
 The progression of the teaching, whether one accepts it on a religious basis or not, soars into the nature of soul identity with a demonstrated pathway to travel.
-This is a most important consideration for those who walk in the Way.
+These two considerations are most important for those walking in the Way.

 The ‘ego’ of the Pharisees, those who “make their phylacteries broad and enlarge the borders of their garments.
 They love the best places at the feasts, the best seats in the synagogues” (Mt.
 23.5-6)—how deadly this false-self becomes.
 If the enemy executes John the Baptist and murders Lazarus, which I believe they did, surely Jesus will be next.

 Later will come the march to Golgotha.
-In between, many revealed dramas enter the light.
+In between, many dramas will enter into the light.
 Not only will the religious hierarchy face stress and ordeal, but so will the disciples.
-Many disciples will give testimony of devotion, and many others will wonder what has occurred.
+Many of the disciples will give testimony of devotion, some will falter, but all will wonder what has actually occurred.
 The hierarchy will believe they have given good riddance to yet another messianic figure, albeit the most dangerous.

 God Bless!